 Gas companies typically show a blue flame on their logos and television commercials.
 That's for a good reason.
 A "healthy" and correct gas flame should burn blue.
-A yellow flame can be an indication that the burner for the gas logs is dirty, or a sign of another combustion-related problem.
+A yellow flame can be an indication that the burner for the gas logs is dirty or a sign of another combustion-related problem.
 As a result, gas and air are not mixing properly.
-That causes the flame to burn with a yellow color, instead of blue.
-Contact your local natural gas provider and to schedule an inspection of fireplace.
+That causes the flame to burn with a yellow color instead of blue.
+Contact your local natural gas provider and to schedule an inspection of your fireplace.
 In the meantime, stop using the fireplace until it is checked out thoroughly.

 Older Gas Fireplaces

 Smoke issues can arise more frequently with ventless, or vent-free, fireplaces.
-When a fireplace has no chimney or vent to exhaust the smoke from out of the home to the outdoors, the smoke has no where to exhaust itself other than inside your home.
+When a fireplace has no chimney or vent to exhaust the smoke from out of the home to the outdoors, the smoke has nowhere to exhaust itself other than inside your home.
 As a result, ventless fireplaces exhibit ventilation problems more frequently than vented fireplaces that work in conjunction with a chimney system or exterior ventilation pipes.
 When the smoke from a ventless fireplace is black, that often signals a combustion problem.
 Have your fireplace inspected and serviced immediately.

 Get a Carbon Monoxide Alarm